 Here are some straightforward options to implement or improve online learning quality in your subject.

-These options align with the ten initiatives in the LTI for improving online learning quality for Semester 2 2020, and will step you through how to implement the initiatives.
+These options align with the ten initiatives in the LTI for improving online learning quality for the first half of 2021, and will step you through how to implement the initiatives.